-Name of participant Signature of participant Date Name of researcher Signature of researcher Date
+Name of participant Signature of participant Date

+Name of researcher Signature of researcher Date

-6.6 Consent form for control subjects
+6.9 Consent form for control subjects

-Initial each box Study information The content, procedures, risks and aims of the research project named abov well as the procedures for handling my data have been explained to me in d by the researcher named below.
-I have had the opportunity to ask questions and obtained answers which I were satisfactory. felt I have had sufficient time to decide whether or not I want to participate in project. the My participation is entirely voluntary and participation will not affect my linghts. legal I have received a copy of the patient information sheet.
+Initial each box

+Study information The content, procedures, risks and aims of the research project named above as well as the procedures for handling my data have been explained to me in detail by the researcher named below.
+I have had the opportunity to ask questions and obtained answers which I felt were satisfactory.
+I have had sufficient time to decide whether or not I want to participate in the project.
+My participation is entirely voluntary and participation will not affect my legal rights.
+I have received a copy of the patient information sheet.
 Medical records I give my permission for members of the local study team to view my medical records.
-Blood sample donation I give my permission for the collection of blood (up to 50ml) from me at each study visit and agree to donate it for studies to identify markers of Huntington disease (HD) sponsored by the High Q Foundation, Inc. (Sponsor).
-I understan that my samples are submitted to and stored at a central Biorep repository loca in Milan (Italy) or New York for the next two generations (50 years) or until a efficient therapy for HD is established.
-I can contact my study site at any time can request destruction of the samples stored from me. 's nd ated m Creation of cell line I give permission for a cell line to be established from my blood cells and kep 50 years or until a therapy for HD is found.
-They will be kept as a source of D for HD genetic research including research sponsored by the Sponsor.
+Blood sample donation I give my permission for the collection of blood (up to 50ml) from me at each study visit and agree to donate it for studies to identify markers of Huntington's disease (HD) sponsored by the High Q Foundation, Inc. (Sponsor).
+I understand that my samples are submitted to and stored at a central Biorep repository located in Milan (Italy) or New York for the next two generations (50 years) or until an efficient therapy for HD is established.
+I can contact my study site at any time and can request destruction of the samples stored from me.
+Creation of cell line I give permission for a cell line to be established from my blood cells and kept for 50 years or until a therapy for HD is found.
+They will be kept as a source of DNA for HD genetic research including research sponsored by the Sponsor.
 I can request destruction of the cell line at any time.